The story of a remarkable cockatiel travelling 20,000 km as cargo

-The house is empty, our life packed into a shipping container by a removal squad quick as a flash.
-We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to the airport.
+The house is empty, our life packed into a shipping container quick as a flash by a removal squad.
+We had booked a local motel, three of us and Rocky, in the hope of a comfortable night before the long drive north to Auckland airport.
 But with Rocky worryingly ill over the weekend, I’m staying here with him in familiar surroundings while my husband and daughter crash out in the motel.

 I put the oil heater on in the bedroom and sleep on an air bed covered with old linen I will throw away tomorrow.
 This last night is special.
 I know it might be the last peaceful moments I have with Rocky before the long flight to England and the possibility he won’t survive.

 When we first talked seriously about moving back home, Rocky was uppermost in my mind.
 Dave was understanding and there was never any question we wouldn’t take Rocky.
-We have no family in New Zealand and managing a café 24/7, no close friends either, let alone one who could take on a bird used to lots of affection.
+We have no family in New Zealand and, having managed a café 24/7 for several years, no close friends either, let alone one who could take on a bird used to lots of affection.

 Smitten with a baby bird

 When we first met Rocky, a gift to Alex on her birthday twelve years ago, little did we know how attached we would become to this baby bird who looked peculiarly old with his grey feathers.
 Like the ugly duckling, he transformed into a beautiful bird, his yellow head and orange cheeks the perfect complement to the grey and white feathers on his body and wings.